-We’re looking for essays that meet the intersection of music and culture, and most significantly those from a personal perspective.
-We want to know you, the author, as much as we want to know about the music you love, the music that affects you, that shapes your life.
-All essays should be in the general range of 1200–2800 words.
+We’re looking for essays that live at the intersection of music and culture, and especially those written from a personal perspective.
+We want to why you love the music you love, why it affects you and shapes your life.
+All essays should be in the general range of 1500–3000 words.

-Below are criteria for our recurring columns, but we are also accepting essays that don't fit under these headings.
-Feel free to pitch and submit those music-related essays here, too.
+Below are criteria for our recurring columns, but we also accept essays that don't fit under these headings.
+Essays should be previously unpublished.
+This includes personal blogs.

 Songs/Albums of Our Lives: